calstatelaacm/lets-learn-python/README.md

-# lets-learn-python
+# lets_learn_python_with_pygame
-A repository to teach python.
+A repository to teach python using the pygame library.